Breakfast: Bluegrass Grill

 Now that you’ve worked up an ample appetite it’s time to chow down at one of the city’s most popular brunch spots.
 Although FoodWorks offers their brunch menu on both Saturdays and Sundays to meet demand, most weekends this knitting-mill-turned-restaurant is packed to the gills.
 If you can’t score a reservation, take heart.
 They reserve almost half their seating for walk-ins (just be prepared to wait).
 Be sure to try their chicken and waffles or the doughnut, bacon, egg and cheese sandwich.
 They also offer $1 mimosas and champagne or $3.50 Bloody Mary.

-Or if you are a true foodie and desire to hone your cooking skills, try a cooking class at Chattanooga’s only Cooking Classroom.
+Dinner: If you are a true foodie and desire to hone your cooking skills, try a cooking class at Chattanooga’s only Cooking Classroom.
 The Sweet and Savory Classroom owned by Chef’s Jeff and Heather Pennypacker is located on Chattanooga’s vibrant South Side.
 We kid around and say that you need to “Wear your work boots and bring your appetite,” because our classroom is a real “hands-on” experience.
 Sure, it’s nice watching a demonstration but it’s way more fun to be part of the action.
 We love to teach.
 In our classes expect to get dirty and go home full with a new set of culinary skills.
 We have a full schedule of classes all year long.

 Breakfast: Longhorn Restaurant